Honest Royal Canin Kitten Food Review

 Source

 This doesn’t seem to clarify the origin of the food product.
-At all.

 It is worth noting that all Royal Canin factories are subject to the same specifications for product consistency.